 Note: Exotic ruminants are ruminants that are not native to Wisconsin, and are not cervids - for example, Old World camels, yaks, water buffalo, pronghorn antelope, giraffes, and non-domestic sheep and goats.

 Exotic ruminants from within Wisconsin have no requirements.
 Exotic ruminants from outside Wisconsin must have:

-- Certificate of veterinary inspection (CVI) - Official animal ID (one of the following)
+· Certificate of veterinary inspection (CVI)